semantic-flow/sflo/documentation/mesh-resource.component.slice.md

 id: 8t3swuswoi81yuzo2bnecy9
 title: FlowSlice
 desc: ''
-updated: 1764914216055
+updated: 1765763442594
 created: 1751689346769
 ---

-**flow versions** are components that are datasets and represent the evolutionary steps of the [[mesh-resource.component.flow]].
+**flow slices** are components that are datasets and represent the evolutionary steps of the [[mesh-resource.component.flow]].

 flow versions have corresponding [[distributions|mesh-resource.component.distribution]] and are the connective tissue between knops and their RDF-based representation.